shannonruder/liri-node-app/README.md

 # Liri-Node-App
-LIRI is a command line node app that takes in parameters and gives you back data.
+Liri-Node-App is a command line node app that takes in parameters and gives you back data.
 LIRI is an app like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.

 # Overview
-LIRI is a useful multi-part informational application that works in the terminal using node.js to search for upcoming concert venues and dates for artists in musical bands, songs, movies, and finally a search call a  computer-generated search whose command is pulled from a random text file that a user can change.
+LIRI is a useful multi-part informational application that works in the terminal/bash window using node.js to search for upcoming concert venues and dates for artists in musical bands, songs, movies, and finally a computer-generated search whose command is pulled from a random text file that a user can change.

-# Liri-Node-App uses:
+## Technologies used

+• Git
+• GitHub
+• Javascript
+• Node.js
+• Node packages:
 • Node-Spotify-API

-• OMDB-API
+• Request

-• Axios - grabs data from the OMDB API and the Bands In Town API

 • Moment

-• Request

 • DotEnv

-APIs
+• APIs used:
 • Bands in Town
 • OMDB

-# Link to GitHub repository.![GitHub Logo]
+# Link to GitHub repository.
 https://shannonruder.github.io/liri-node-app/.

 # Directions for use:

+1. Clone the repository to your local drive.
+Run npm install

 1. Open your terminal such as Bash.